← Back to research

 • Experiment execution — Runs code autonomously (requires sandboxed environment)

-• Paper generation — Writes complete LaTeX papers with results, analysis, and citations
+• Paper generation — Writes complete LaTeX papers with results, analysis, citations, and vision-based figure feedback

 Competitive Position

-Strengths: First peer-reviewed AI-authored paper.
+Strengths: First peer-reviewed AI-authored paper, now Nature-published methodology.
 True end-to-end scientific discovery.
 No human templates required in v2.
 Open source.

 Weaknesses: High compute requirements (NVIDIA GPUs).
 Executes arbitrary code (security risk).
 Lower success rate than template-based v1.
-Papers are workshop-level, not conference-level.
+Papers are workshop-level, not conference-level — Sakana's own assessment found none of the three v2-generated papers met its bar for a main-conference publication.

 Research by Ry Walker Research